timescale/promscale/docs/downsampling.md

 node_memfree_1hour{__column__="value"}
 ```

-Promscale also adds a new tag called `__schema__` which will help you identify in which schema the PromQL metric view is registered.
+Promscale also adds a new tag called `__schema__` which will help you identify in which schema the metric view is registered.
 Generally you would not need to use this but in cases where you may have two metrics with the same name in different schemas (which we strongly discourage but it may happen by mistake), you would need to select which one you want to use.
 If you don't, then Promscale will query the metric in the prom_data schema which is the one used for all ingested metrics.
 An easy way to avoid those issues would be to make sure you name your continuous aggregate views with a name that raw ingested metrics will not have, like `node_memfree_**1hour**`.

 Finally, note that both the `__schema__` and `__column__` label matchers support only exact matching, no regex or other multi value matchers allowed.
 Also, metric views are excluded from queries that match multiple metrics (i.e., matching on metric names with a regex).